- Capital Campaign

 How can I become involved in Global Link’s work?

 We welcome community participation in our efforts.
-Financial support at all levels is greatly appreciated.
-And volunteers are the lifeblood of our organization.
-Last year Pittsburgh volunteers of all ages and abilities provided 9,000 hours of service to Global Links.
-Most volunteers sort and pack medical supplies or prepare furnishings and medical equipment for shipment overseas.
-Other volunteers lead community collections or small fundraisers or help with mailings.
+Financial support at all levels is greatly appreciated, and volunteers are the lifeblood of our organization.
+Last year Pittsburgh volunteers of all ages and abilities provided over 12,000 hours of service to Global Links.
+Most volunteers sort and pack medical supplies or prepare furnishings and medical equipment.
+Other volunteers lead community collections or small fundraisers that benefit us.
 Some volunteers donate their professional expertise and services, in the medical field and beyond.

 A good place to start is to join a tour of our sorting facility.
 You will find a schedule and can sign up for a tour at our website.
 We look forward to meeting you and telling you more about Global Links!